vikchupak/DevOps/Linux/SymbolicAndHardLinks/index.md

 - The inode table is a data structure used by the file system to store all inodes.
 When a file system is created, a fixed number of inodes are allocated, defining the maximum number of files the file system can hold.

 # Hard links
+___When a hard link is created, then a new file name is created in a directory and the name points/maps to the existing inode.___

   - Hard link is a link/pointer to inode, which points to original file data blocks.
   - All hard links for the same file points to the same inode.
   - Hard links cannot refer to directories (in general, but there are exceptions) and cannot refer to different partitions and file systems.